 Fish Mortality in Southwest Nova Scotia

 On November 22, 2016, Fisheries and Oceans Canada (DFO) was notified of dead herring located on the shores of Gilbert Cove, St. Mary’s Bay, Nova Scotia.
-DFO is working with partners such as the Canadian Food Inspection Agency (CFIA) and Environment and Climate Change Canada (ECCC) to investigate the potential causes of the mortality of herring and some other species in several locations off southwest Nova Scotia.
+There were also early reports of dead herring in the parts of the Annapolis Basin (near the mouth of the Cornwallis River) but these were short-lived, isolated occurrences.
+In the days before and after Christmas, some invertebrates were also reported in this same 15 km stretch near Savory Provincial Park.
+DFO worked with partners such as the Canadian Food Inspection Agency (CFIA) and Environment and Climate Change Canada (ECCC) to investigate the potential causes of the mortality of herring and some other species in several locations off southwest Nova Scotia.

 Dead herring found on shores should not be collected or consumed by the general public.

 As always, consumers should only purchase herring from licensed harvesters or licensed sellers.

 Current results have ruled out infection, viral diseases, physical injury and toxins as the cause of mortality.

 What testing has been done?